 Nine Days is about a reclusive man who conducts interviews with human souls for a chance to be born.
 It is the first feature film written and directed by Sundance Institute Screenwriters Lab alum, Edson Oda.
 The inspiration for the film came from the untimely death of Oda’s uncle, and a longing to reconnect and understand his life and death.
 The film began shooting in July 2019 and used locations like; Bonneville Salt Flats, Saltair, Liberty Park, and areas around Salt Lake City, and West Valley City.
 Most impressively, they constructed a house facade set on top of Knolls Recreation Area, giving the film its ethereal feel.
 The film stars Winston Duke, Zazie Beetz, Benedict Wong, Tony Hale, and Bill Skarsgård.

 Nine Days premiered on January 27, 2020 at the Sundance Film Festival.
-The film was acquired by Sony Pictures Classics and is slated for release in Summer 2021.
+The film was acquired by Sony Pictures Classics and released theatrically in Summer 2021.

 Hear more from the cast & crew of the following films about their experiences filming in Utah.

 The Utah Film Commission’s Motion Picture Incentive Program was established in 2014, but as we know, plenty of great films have utilized Utah’s beautiful landscape since well before then.
 Here are a few other filmed-in-Utah premieres that screened in years past at the Sundance Film Festival.

 Plan 10 From Outer Space (1995)